Designing Data-Intensive Applications

 Map nodes and keys into a same space using a same hash function.
 A key would be stored on the node with a successor hashed value.
 Concatenate the begin and the end of this hashed space so every key has a node successor.

-- Partition by key.
+- Layers of paritioning: - Partition by key.
 Lowest level.
 This is often what we talk about when discussing partitioning.

 - Partition by feature.
 Different service storages could be considered to be partitions of one large system.